MayuraVerma/KPRao-KGP-Keyboard-Layout-for-Mac/README.md

-# KGP-Keyboard-Layout-for-Mac
-K P Rao/KGP/Nudi Keyboard layout for mac. <br />
+# K P Rao, KGP, Nudi, Kannada Keyboard Layout for Mac

 Supports only Unicode.
 Ascii keyboard is not supported. <br />

 ## Installation